hartmut-mariadb/mariadb-docs/maxscale/reference/maxscale-maxctrl.md

 The last non-option argument to this command is a list of key=value parameters given as the monitor parameters.
 The `--servers` option must be used after any `<params...>` only.

 The list of servers given with the `--servers` option should not contain any servers that are already monitored by another monitor.
 The last argument to this command is a list of `key=value` parameters given as the monitor parameters.

+Servers can also be specified usint the `servers=name,name,...` parameter which should probably be prefered over the `--servers` option.

 The redundant options `--monitor-user` and `--monitor-password` have been deprecated as of MaxScale 22.08.